An important matter to consider in roasting coffee beans is not just the roaster's expertise but also the type of charcoal used.

-Binchotan simply means charcoal in Japanese.
+Binchotan means charcoal in Japanese.
 However, this Binchotan, or sometimes referred to as bincho zumi, is a particular type of charcoal that is a long-burning, clean, and natural alternative to charcoal briquettes.

-While pretty much more expensive compared to your ordinary charcoals in the market, this flameless charcoal produces intensive heat, burns cleanly, giving off no odor, and cooks food at a lower temperature than other types of charcoal, making the outside of meat crispy without drying it out.
+While pretty much more expensive compared to your ordinary charcoals in the market, this flameless charcoal produces intensive heat, burns cleanly, giving off no odor, and cooks at a lower temperature than other types of charcoal, making the outside of material crispy without drying it out.
 This log-shaped charcoal is made from various oak that combines the best aspects of lump charcoal and briquettes.
-The smoke it produces gives a distinct enticing flavor to the grilled meat.
+The smoke it produces gives a distinct enticing flavor.
 The heat of Binchotan is so intense that it could actually create a hole in a pan like an infrared ray hitting the center.
 The primary charcoal material is Ubamegashi, which is a wood that is hard enough to scratch glass.
 When charcoals strike each other, they create a metallic sound.
 This charcoal is covered with a metallic sheen, which hides its wood origin.
 These charcoals were shipped to Edo during the Edo period and the Genroku era (1680 to 1709).
 They were prized as high-quality fuel for urban life, and they became so popular during the said period.

 Binchotan and Its Qualities